About the Gulf Coast Consortia

 The training arm of the GCC, the Keck Center, currently supports over 50 trainees through competitive grants from federal and state agencies, and has over 400 affiliated faculty.
 Within the Keck Center, the emphasis is on continuing its 25-year successful tradition of fostering interdisciplinary and multi-institutional training.
 The Keck Center provides a unique intellectual and physical setting in which to train the next generation of scientists with expertise in multiple disciplines, able to reach across boundaries to advance insight and understanding.
 The Keck Executive Committee formulates training policy in terms of didactic courses, seminars, workshops, retreats, selecting trainees, and advising Keck Fellows and mentors, while leaving individual program directors latitude to tailor the implementation of these to the unique needs of their program.

 The GCC’s research arm is comprised of consortia and clusters, which serve to catalyze interactions and provide a supportive environment for collaborative research programs that require expertise beyond that available in any one institution.
-Currently, the Research Consortia support over 400 faculty engaged with consortia in the following areas: Bioinformatics, Chemical Genomics, Protein Crystallography, Magnetic Resonance, Theoretical and Computational Neuroscience, and Translational Pain Research.
+Currently, the Research Consortia support over 700 faculty engaged with consortia in the following areas: Antimicrobial Resistance, Chemical Genomics, Magnetic Resonance, Theoretical and Computational Neuroscience, Translational Pain Research, and Regenerative Medicine.
 Clusters, such as NanoX, Neuroengineering, Alcohol and Addiction Science, and Mental Health Research, Cellular and Molecular Biophysics, and Translational Imaging, form when faculty come together around a common goal or interest, establish a working vision, and engage interest among the broader faculty community in the GCC.
 When there is critical mass to commit to a shared vision, the researchers are encouraged to apply to the GCC Oversight Committee for the formation of a new cluster.